 I actually read this book months ago and meant to write a review but never did.
 Better late than never, and my thoughts about the book remain with me.

 By Twenge and Campbell.
 Atria, 2009

 This 300 + page book should have been a lot shorter!
 It could have easily been condensed to 175 pages in my opinion.
 The title and subtitle speaks for itself.
-It is a book of a “popular” nature written by two individuals with PhD’s who highlight the inflated view of self that permeates are culture.
+It is a book of a “popular” nature written by two individuals with PhD’s who highlight the inflated view of self that permeates our culture.
 It is a secular book, not written from a Christian or religious viewpoint.
 (I only mention that because distinctly Christian books are usually what I review on my blog.)

 In the various chapters, the authors give superfluous examples of the narcissistic tendencies in our society.
 Seriously, if they cut out 75% of the examples, they would still have plenty enough to make their point.
 Other parts of the book were also overly wordy.
 I can be a wordy person myself, and sympathetic to rambling, but this book needed some editing to condense it.
 There were also redundant graphs/charts.
 Usually a graph makes statistical info easier to understand, but the graphs highlighted stats that were already very easy to understand!
 What was the point?